ejkreboot/practical_hosp_peds/09_Rheumatology.md

 > :white_check_mark: **Aspirin may be held** for patients with active influenza or varicella infections, or known exposure, to reduce risk of Reye syndrome.

-Note that some patients can be identified who are high risk of IVIG failure (see box below).
-These patients should receive prednisone (2mg/kg, then 1 mg/kg, then 0.5mg/kg, each for 5 days) in addition to IVIG.
+Note that some patients can be identified who are at high risk of IVIG failure (see box below).
+These patients should receive prednisone (2mg/kg, then 1 mg/kg, then 0.5mg/kg, each for 5 days) in addition to IVIG **as initial treatment**.

-If the patient fails to defervesce after the second dose of IVIG, there are numerous options including cyclo**sporine**, cyclophosphamide, plasmapharesis, anakinra (IL-1 inhibitor), tocilizumab (IL-6 inhibitor), or others.
-Such patients should be managed with the assistance of a rheumatologist or infectious disease consultant who are familiar with these agents and can help identify the ideal therapy.

 > :pill: **Treatment of Kawasaki Disease**
 >